cincanproject/tools/README.md

 e.g. `ENV VERSION=1.0` or `ENV VERSION 1.0`

-Tool itself should be latest stable version of the it, and installed with previously mentioned VERSION environment variable.
+Tool itself should be latest *stable* version, and it is hopefully installed with previously mentioned VERSION environment variable.
+In this way, we can maintain the actual version of the tool and described version to be identical.

 It is preferable to specify dependency package versions as well, but not mandatory.